Track Record

 • Hundreds of teachers and student teachers each year participate in educational and active workshops about the Program, the benefits of physical activity, and how to increase the physical activity levels of girls and young women.

-• The Program is unique to BC and is a recommended learning resource for physical education curricula in British Columbia, Alberta, Saskatchewan, Manitoba, Newfoundland and Labrador and the Yukon, Northwest and Nunavut Territories.
+• The Program is unique to BC and is a recommended learning resource for physical education curricula across Canada.

-• The delivery and distribution system established is renowned within the field.
+• The delivery and distribution system established is renowned within the Physical Education field.

 Action Schools!
 BC